-You can create a special button-like menu item by setting a certain class to it.
+You can create a special button-like menu item by setting a certain class for to it.
 The class name is nav-button and you can set it under Appearance > Menus for the item you want.
 First enable this section from Screen Options.

 The page title section can be modified under Customize > Page title.
 You can choose to disable the page title with background section entirely, change its height, alignment, content and toggle the site’s breadcrumbs.
-Under the Colors section you can set a background color, a background image, an overlay color and also set the primary text color and the secondary text color.
+Under the Colors section you can set a background color, a background image, an overlay color and also set the primary and the secondary text colors.

-In some cases, like in our demo website, you might want to have different background images on different posts, pages and custom post types.
+In some cases, you might want to have different background images on different posts, pages and custom post types.

-Let’s see an example.
-Create or edit a page.
-On the right sidebar locate the Page Title Image field.
+To achieve that create or edit a page.
+On the right sidebar locate the Page title image field.
 Upload a new image and preview this page.
-As you can see we have successfully overridden the image set in the Customizer settings.
+This will override the image set in the Customizer settings.

-The footer area is a standard 4-column widgetized area that can be populated with widgets through Appearance → Widgets.
-You can also remove the credits at the very bottom of this area by visiting Appearance → Customize → Footer → Content section.
-You can also adjust the colors by setting a background color & image and also modify the border, title and text colors.
+The footer area is a standard 4-column widgetized area that can be populated with widgets through Customize > Widgets.
+You can also adjust the colors by setting a background color & image and modify the border, title and text colors.

 Setting up the pages

 Create a new page under Pages > Add New.
 Under the Page Attributes metabox on the right hand side set to it the Full width boxed template.
 In the Page Settings metabox below check the box to remove the top/bottom padding, leave the next two option as are and set everything else to hide.
 Now you can proceed to the content.

 The video hero section starts with a Container block which has the full alignment applied to it.
 It has the theme grid option enabled under Layout Settings, its height is set to -1 and its vertical alignment is set to middle.
 Under Block appearance it has a video background URL, a background color, an overlay color and a background image set, finally its bottom margin is set to zero.
 Inside the container we find a Heading, a Paragraph and an Image block which hosts the squiggly line.